-We are also members of the Professional Fishing Instructors and Guides Association of Australia (PFIGA).
-We are all licensed and insured, and hold First Aid, Swiftwater Rescue and Working with Children certification.
+We are also members of the Professional Fishing Instructors and Guides Association of Australia (PFIGA); we are licensed and insured, hold First Aid, Swiftwater Rescue and Working with Children certification.

-Each of our guides does upwards of 250+ days per year on both bank and drift boat.
+Each of our guides does upward of 250+ days per year on both bank and drift boat.
 We are full-time professionals who teach and guide fly fishing on a daily basis.
 We even lead trips to Montana in our off-season.

 REVIEWS ON TRIP ADVISOR